 Women can do a lot to curb regime’s terrorism, threat to world peace and security

 Iranian women have always borne the brunt of the clerical regime’s suppression.
 They suffer from restrictions and deprivations far more than men.
-However, they enjoy “equality” in executions, arrests and torture.
+However, they enjoy “equality” in executions, arrests, and torture.
 In every political impasse and economic crisis, women are the first group to pay the price.
-On the flip side of the coin, the regime’s unbridled terrorism has no mercy on female opponents.
+On the flip side, the regime’s unbridled terrorism has no mercy on female opponents.